-Ozone is a very interesting compound that can be utilised within indoor gardens to perform several beneficial duties.
-Ozone acts to deodorize, sterilize and disinfect any organic molecules it comes into contact with.
-We stock a range of Ozone generators that can be used in different applications and can treat different volumes of air.
-For more info on Ozone and how to use it in your environment, read our buyers guide below.
+Ozone is a very interesting compound that can be utilised within your indoor garden.
+Ozone performs several beneficial duties: Ozone acts to deodorize, sterilize and disinfect any organic molecules it comes into contact with.
+We stock a range of Ozone generators for use in a range of different applications and to treat different volumes of air.
+Read the buyer's guide below for more info on Ozone and how to use it in your growing environment.

 Ozone in Horticulture